Treaty Oak Offroad KDSS Spacers Overview for the 5th Gen 4runner

 Treaty Oak Offroad KDSS Spacers - 5th Gen 4Runner - Rear View

 The quality and finish of the product are very good.
-The kit comes with 3 KDSS spacers (1 for the front passenger side and 2 for both rear passenger and rear driver).
-Its made out of 6061 aluminum, type 3 hard coat anodized in black, and comes with new hardware.
+The kit comes with 3 KDSS spacers (1 for the front passenger side and 2 for the rear passenger and rear driver sides).
+It’s made of 6061 aluminum, type 3 hard-coated anodized in black, and comes with new hardware.

 What is KDSS and KDSS lean?